Updated for 2023

-The Grove is also quite well-known for its yearly 100 foot tall Christmas Tree adorned with 25,000 lights and ornaments.
+The Grove is also quite well-known for its yearly 100-foot-tall Christmas Tree adorned with 25,000 lights and ornaments.
 Each November, The Grove produces a spectacular, free tree-lighting ceremony to commemorate the holiday season (complete with celebrity appearances, live performances, and fireworks).
-Kids can visit with Santa at Santa’s House, enjoy visits from Frosty the Snowman, and enjoy magical “snowfall” twice a night.
+Kids can visit Santa at Santa’s House, enjoy visits from Frosty the Snowman, and witness a magical “snowfall” twice a night.

 Each summer, the Grove is home to a free Summer Concert Series.
 The Grove also hosts fashion shows, outdoor movie screenings, and many more family-friendly events throughout the year.

 Parking: The Grove has a large, multi-story parking structure.
-One hour free parking is offered.
-Some restaurants and retailers provide free validation with purchase, giving visitors two hours free parking.
+One hour of free parking is offered.
+Some restaurants and retailers provide free validation with a purchase, giving visitors two hours of free parking.